 In an isolated location, a forester or conservation scientist may work alone, measuring tree densities and regeneration or performing other outdoor activities.
 Other foresters work closely with the public, educating them about the forest or the proper use of recreational sites.

 Fire suppression activities are an important aspect of the duties of a forester or conservation scientist.
 Because those activities involve prevention as well as emergency responses, the work of a forester or conservation scientist has occasional risk.

 Most conservation scientists and foresters work full time and have a standard work schedule.

 Conservation scientists and foresters typically need a bachelor’s degree in forestry or a related field.

-Conservation scientists and foresters typically need a bachelor’s degree in forestry or a related field, such as agricultural science, rangeland management, or environmental science.
+Conservation scientists and foresters typically need a bachelor's degree in forestry or a related subject, such as agriculture, rangeland management, or natural resources.

 Bachelor’s degree programs are designed to prepare conservation scientists and foresters for their career or a graduate degree.
 Alongside practical skills, theory and education are important parts of these programs.

 Bachelor’s and advanced degree programs in forestry and related fields typically include courses in ecology, biology, and forest resource measurement.
 Scientists and foresters also typically have a background in Geographic Information System (GIS) technology, remote sensing, and other forms of computer modeling.

 In 2017, more than 50 bachelor’s and master’s degree programs in forestry, urban forestry, and natural resources and ecosystem management were accredited by the Society of American Foresters.